Powell warns that long downturn would mean severe damage

 WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell warned Tuesday that the U.S. economy faces a deep downturn with “significant uncertainty” about the timing and strength of a recovery.
 He cautioned that the longer the recession lasts, the worse the damage that would be inflicted on the job market and businesses.

-In testimony to Congress, Powell stressed that the Fed is committed to using all its financial tools to cushion the economic damage from the coronavirus.
+In testimony to Congress, Powell stressed that the Fed is committed to using all its financial tools to cushion the damage from the coronavirus.
 But he said that until the public is confident the disease has been contained, “a full recovery is unlikely.”
-The chairman warned that a prolonged downturn could inflict severe harm especially to low-income workers who have been hit hardest.
+He warned that a prolonged downturn could inflict severe harm — especially to low-income workers who have been hit hardest.

-Powell is delivering the first of two days of semi-annual congressional testimony, on Tuesday to the Senate Banking Committee before addressing the House Financial Services Committee on Wednesday.
+Powell delivered the first of two days of semi-annual congressional testimony to the Senate Banking Committee before he will address the House Financial Services Committee on Wednesday.
+Several senators highlighted the disproportionate impact of the viral outbreak and the downturn on African-Americans and Latinos.
+Powell expressed his agreement.

-“The longer the downturn lasts, the greater the potential for longer-term damage from permanent job loss and business closures,” Powell said.
-“Long periods of unemployment can erode workers’ skills and hurt their job prospects.”
+“The way the pandemic has hit our economy… has been a real inequality-increaser,” the chairman said, because low-wage service jobs have been hardest hit and are disproportionately held by minorities.
+“That’s who’s bearing the brunt of this.”

 “If a small or medium-sized business becomes insolvent because the economy recovers too slow, we lose more than just that business,” he said.
 “These businesses are the heart of our economy and often embody the work of generations.”